Temelín: Sights

 The main historical landmark of the municipality is the Church of Saint Procopius.
 It was built in the Gothic style around 1300.
 In the 18th century, it was partially rebuilt and modified in the Baroque style.
 Next to the church is a separate bell tower from the 16th century.
 The church is the last remnant of the abandoned village of Křtěnov.

-Vysoký Hrádek Castle is located next to the nuclear power station, in the area of Březí u Týna nad Vltavou.
+The Vysoký Hrádek Castle is located next to the nuclear power station, in the area of Březí u Týna nad Vltavou.
 It is a Renaissance castle that houses the information centre of the nuclear power station.

 The Býšov Fortress is located in the area of Knín.
 It dates from the 14th century.

 In the centre of Temelín is a chapel from around 1905.